All Were Calm

 floor and cracking the glass while dislodging the frames.
 After the door had nearly

-rebounded all the way back to its originally closed position, the perpetrator that banged
+rebounded all the way back to its originally closed position, the perpetrator, who had banged

 Despite her initial shock, Lois soon regained her poise, and her acute mind

-a little kid knock and push a door so hard and fast, she mused.
-Must
+'trick or treat'.
+But how could a little kid knock and push a door so hard and fast?
+She mused.

 youngster's appalling behavior.